tkanos/go-dtree/README.md

 ## string comparition

-All the strings are case compared (without ToLower before the comparition)
+All the strings are case compared (without ToLower before the comparison)

 ```
 s1 == s2
 ```

-if you are not sure about the data, and you want to do ToLower comparition, if you two choice:
+if you are not sure about the data, and you want to do ToLower comparison, if you two choice:
 - Write your own operator
 - Lower your tree data and json request, before to call Resolve.